-If you are interested in booking your school group for a closed group package at our language school in New York City, including English classes, host family accommodation and full program of activities and excursions, please contact: email@example.com
+If you are interested in booking your school group for a closed group package on our program in New York City, including English classes, host family accommodation and full program of activities and excursions, please contact: email@example.com

 There are 5 half-day excursions and 1 full-day excursion per week (except the last week when Saturday is departure day).
 Our activity program is designed to include the best of New York City and alternate between fun and educational outings.
 Summer is a great time to discover New York and our students will have the chance to take part in some real American activities to enjoy a typical summer in the city!